 I'm genuinely a dream come true: Shah Rukh Khan

-Shah Rukh Khan has always counted his blessings and the Bollywood superstar urged people to have faith in the power of dreams, just as he did.
+Shah Rukh Khan has always counted his blessings and the Bollywood superstar wants people to have faith in the power of dreams, just as he did.
 The 53-year-old Delhi-born actor was all nostalgic in his city.
 He was here for the closing ceremony of the city's iconic cinema complex, PVR Anupam.
-India's first multiplex, PVR Anupam closed for renovation on Thursday.
+India's first multiplex, PVR Anupam closed for renovation on Thursday night.

 The actor said he never thinks of himself as a star in Delhi but sometimes has to behave like one.
 "It bores me to be a star that way.
 I love my job and promise to everybody that as Ajay Bijli and Sanjeev Kumar Bijli keep on making cinema theatres, I'll keep on making movies to fill them," he added.